 Founder and Immediate Past Executive Director, México y Caribe Jóvenes

-Carlos was 27-years old when he was selected as a GOJoven Fellow.
+Carlos served as Founding Executive Director of Mexico y Caribe Jovenes (GOJoven Mexico) from 2014-2016.
+He was 27-years old when he was selected as a GOJoven Fellow.
 When he was selected he was the program coordinator for Youth Space, an artisan center for youth.
 He facilitated discussion groups with youth on various topics, including SRH.
 This active youth leader has experience starting up community association groups and in proposal writing.
 Carols believes that youth in his community need to be taught SRH because they are particularly vulnerable to STI’s since a lot of them have to leave the community to find work in the tourist areas.
 Carlos has a Master’s Degree in Social Anthropology, his goal is to continue his education and get a Doctorate Degree.

 Rudy Ariel Felipe Pocop

 Rudy served as the Regional Program Administrator for the Public Health Institute’s Youth Leadership in Sexual and Reproductive Health Program (GOJoven).
 He has 12-years experience in the fields of Community Health and Environmental Studies.
 Rudy has worked in several different regions of Guatemala in the fields of Primary Health Care, Environmental Conservation, Health Advocacy and Disease Prevention.
 Rudy’s specific areas of expertise include training, program coordination, and the design, management and implementation of local development projects.
 Rudy has a Bachelor’s in Environmental Engineering from Rural University of Guatemala.
 He loves playing basketball and football; snorkeling; listening to music and spending time with his family.